hoony-oyh/hoony-oyh/README.md

 - Philosophy related to artificial intelligence (Personally, love Wittgenstein's ideas)
 - Anything related to tech!

-### News
-- Joining Apple  Siri team as a software engineer in 2022!
-Really excited.

 <!--
 **hoony-oyh/hoony-oyh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.